Yashdew/WhatsApp-bot/README.md

 # WhatsApp-bot
-this Application Developed to use What's App bot in my College Club
+This Application Developed to use What's App bot in my College Club